-BRAKE (U.S.)
+BRAKE (U.S.) ((!))

-Brake system warning light ((!)
 (Canada)

-• Driving with the brake system warning light on is dangerous.
+- Driving with the brake system warning light on is dangerous.
 This indicates your brake system may not be working properly.
-If the light remains on, have the brakes inspected by a SUBARU dealer immediately.

-• If at all in doubt about whether the brakes are operating properly, do not drive the vehicle.
-Have your vehicle towed to the nearest

-SUBARU dealer for repair.
+If the light remains on, have the brakes inspected by a SUBARU dealer immediately. - If at all in doubt about whether the brakes are operating properly, do not drive the vehicle.
+Have your vehicle towed to the nearest SUBARU dealer for repair.

-This light has the following three functions:
+This light has the following two functions:

-Parking brake warning
+▼ Parking brake warning